reddit-economics/economics-wiki/faq_basicincome.md

 * above: *income = (1-t)**Pretax + t***cutoff (eq2)*
 * below: *income = (1-k)**Pretax + k***cutoff (eq3)*

 Those formulas look awfully similar to the UBI formula.
 Compare (eq1) with (eq2) and (eq3).
-Just define "UBI=k*cutoff."
+By altering the values for 'cutoff' and 't' you can obtain whichever size UBI you want (where UBI = t***cutoff).
 And if t=k, then the NIT and UBI in this scenario are exactly the same.

 In this treatment we used a single linear tax rate and kickback rate.
 If we allow for a fully nonlinear tax schedule, then any NIT can be converted into a UBI and vice-versa.
 The two are mathematically identical because a nonlinear tax schedule can absorb any differences between the two policies.